 - It allows the Township to create pruning cycles to keep our trees in tip-top shape.

 - It allows us to see the health of our urban forest over time.

 - It determines the value of our urban forest, which underscores why it merits attention and Township’s resources.
 The replacement value of our trees is pegged at more than $26 million dollars and counting.

 Data aside, the inventory is an excellent outreach tool.
 Every home we visit receives a thank-you bookmark as we leave which encourages residents to take a look at their own trees.

 Volunteers are essential!

-None of this would have been possible without our dedicated volunteers who contribute about two hours/week for eight weeks every June and July.
-They measure, assess and record data about every thousands of trees.
-They are led by our two enthusiastic, cheerful summer students, thanks to the Canada Summer Works funding from the Government of Canada.
-The Township of CW contributes funding to cover the cost of data analysis.
+Our tree inventory program would not be possible without our dedicated volunteers who contribute about two hours per week for eight weeks every June and July.
+They measure, assess, and record data about thousands of trees in Centre Wellington.
+They are led by enthusiastic, cheerful summer students thanks to Canada Summer Works funding from the Government of Canada.
+The Township of Centre Wellington contributes funding to cover the cost of data analysis.
 This is truly a community effort!